allison-johnson/whats-for-dinner/notes.md

     - if name but not quantity, throw and error
     - if neither, just don't try to create that

-[] Hard code categories (as a constant?
-Where?)

-[] Omniauth for 3rd party login

 [] Organize Recipe Index page
     - Use a table
     - Organize by category
-    - Within category, sort by number of saves
+    - Within category, sort by popularity

 [] Do I need these in my whitelisted params since I'm not using checkboxes anymore?
     :recipe_ingredients_ids